 Regular foot patrols are undertaken in the CBD's to ensure compliance by informal traders and to combat vagrancy.

-Joint operations with SAPS to decrease incidents of social crime.
-Law Enforcement arranged training for neighbourhood watch members to assist with crime prevention.
+Law Enforcement joined operations with SAPS to decrease incidents of social crime and arranged training for neighbourhood watch members to assist with crime prevention.

 3.17 FIRE SERVICE